 Produced by Cell Press, AJHG is published online on a rolling basis at http://www.cell.com/AJHG/home, as well as monthly in print.
 Subscribers are granted immediate access to all materials, and six months after publication, AJHG content is available without a subscription to the general public.

-“AJHG provides a record of research and review relating to heredity in humans and to the application of genetic principles in medicine and public policy, as well as in related areas of molecular and cell biology.
-Topics explored by AJHG include behavioral genetics, biochemical genetics, clinical genetics, cytogenetics, dysmorphology, gene therapy, genetic counseling, genetic epidemiology, genomics, immunogenetics, molecular genetics, neurogenetics, and population genetics.
+AJHG provides a record of research and review relating to human genetics and to the application of genetic principles in medicine and public policy, as well as in related areas of molecular and cell biology and genomics.
+Topics explored in AJHG include behavioral genetics, biochemical genetics, clinical genetics, cytogenetics, dysmorphology, gene therapy, genetic counseling, genetic epidemiology, genomics, immunogenetics, molecular genetics, neurogenetics, and population genetics.

 AJHG welcomes submissions of articles, reports, and commentaries on timely subjects concerning all aspects of human genetics, including studies of model organisms that are of direct relevance to human genetics.
 Manuscripts should be written in a manner accessible to professionals representing diverse backgrounds in human genetics.
 Descriptions of new statistical methods of general interest to the genetics community are welcome.
 New methods should be compared to existing methods using real data and/or simulations with parameters that are based on a real data example.
 All novel computer programs must be made publicly available by the time the manuscript is published and a URL for the website must be included in the Web Resources section of the manuscript.
 Letters commenting on material previously published in AJHG are also welcome.